 - Angiogenesis inhibitors: These drugs target tumor blood vessel growth.
 They include bevacizumab (Avastin®) and ramucirumab (Cyramza®).
 These drugs can cause serious bleeding, so they can’t be used in patients who are coughing up blood or are taking certain medicines.

 - EGFR inhibitors: These drugs target a protein that some NSCLC cells have too much of called epidermal growth factor receptor (EGFR).
 The drugs erlotinib (Tarceva®), gefitinib (Iressa®) and afatinib (Gilotrif®) block EGFR from telling the cell to grow.
 The most bothersome side effect for many people from these drugs is an acne-like rash on the face and chest, which in some cases can lead to skin infections.

 - ALK inhibitors: Drugs such as crizotinib (Xalkori®) and ceritinib (Zykadia™) target the protein made by an abnormal ALK gene.
 These drugs can only help the 5% of NSCLC patients whose cancers have an abnormal ALK gene.

-For more information on the targeted drugs used to treat NSCLC, see “Targeted therapies for non-small cell lung cancer” in our detailed guide, Lung Cancer (Non-small Cell).
+For more information on the targeted drugs used to treat NSCLC, see “Targeted therapies for non-small cell lung cancer” in Lung Cancer (Non-small Cell).

-For more details about the skin problems that can result from anti-EGFR drugs, see our document Targeted Therapy.
+For more details about the skin problems that can result from anti-EGFR drugs, see Targeted Therapy.